vbousquet/vpx_lightmapper/README.md

 - Automatically detect occluded objects that can be exclude from bake meshes
 - Automatically setup groups of non overlapping objects
 - Batch render bakemap/lightmap, automatically optimizing renders
-- Generate mesh for baked mesh and lightmaps, optimizing them (subividing for limited prejection distortion, pruning of unneeded faces for lightmaps, limited dissolve, backface removal,...), generating optimized combined UV map accross the mesh set
+- Generate mesh for bake/lightmaps and optimize them (subividing for limited prejection distortion, pruning of unneeded faces for lightmaps, limited dissolve, backface removal,...)
-- Render packed texture combining all the bakemap/lightmap
+- Render nested texture combining all the bakemap/lightmap
 - Export directly playable VPX table file with updated geometry, textures and script

 ## Installation